Swedish nuclear weapons program: Beginning of the nuclear program

 In October 1945, FOA made a request for additional funding for studies of nuclear weapons.
 The funding was eventually granted.
-Beginning in 1946, Sweden quickly established a well-organized and well-funded nuclear weapons research program (under guise of "civilian defense research") divided into five distinct areas: research, plutonium production, construction funding for reactors and enrichment facilities, acquisition of delivery systems, and testing and assembly of nuclear weapons.
+Beginning in 1946, Sweden quickly established a well-organized and well-funded nuclear weapons research program (under guise of "civilian defence research") divided into five distinct areas: research, plutonium production, construction funding for reactors and enrichment facilities, acquisition of delivery systems, and testing and assembly of nuclear weapons.
 The Department of Nuclear Physics was founded in early 1946 within FOA's department of Physics (FOA 2), and by mid-1946 there were about 20 FOA-researchers and similar number of external researchers engaged in research on nuclear weapons or nuclear energy.
 Sweden found itself in a favorable position as it was, and still is, very rich in natural uranium.
 However, the ore grade is quite low (mostly shale), and therefore requires extensive mining and milling.
 The natural uranium was subsequently supposed to be reprocessed and used as a fuel in the reactors (plutonium recycling).

 In 1947, AB Atomenergi (AE) was founded under initiative of the Atom Committee with the goal of building experimental reactors and developing methods to extract uranium from low-grade Swedish deposits for both civilian and military needs.
 Since 1948, a division of functions occurred between FOA and AB Atomenergi.
 AE focused on developing methods to separate plutonium from uranium and fission products (reprocessing) in order to allow the plutonium to be used as fuel in the reactors (plutonium recycling).
 This procedure would enable a more efficient use of the natural uranium.
 While FOA's uranium activities were carried out, a collaboration agreement was drawn up (with final approval by the Government in 1950) to make sure that military research could benefit from the recently launched civilian nuclear activities.